tudocomp/tudocomp/README.md

   they will be placed directly at `datasets/download` in the source directory instead of in the build directory.
-- `make compare_workspace` to create a workspace directory in which different algorithms and/or input tetxfiles from datasets can be compared.
+- `make compare_workspace` to create a workspace directory in which different algorithms and/or input files from datasets can be compared.
 - `make clean` to remove every build artifact without removing the makefile itself, allowing a clean start.

 Builds will be placed in a subdirectory of `build` corresponding to the source directory.
-For example, if you are in `./src/build` and do a `make`, then afterwards the executable for the commandline interface will be at `./build/src/tudocomp_driver/tudocomp_driver`.
+For example, if you are in `./src/build` and do a `make`, then afterwards the executable for the command-line interface will be at `./build/src/tudocomp_driver/tudocomp_driver`.

 Documentation will end up in `./build/docs`, and datasets in `./build/datasets`.